ARuzek/e28/p1/README.md

 ## Notes for instructor

 1. I illustrated these rooms myself for fun.
-2. It's basically just an elaborate coin flip, so to increase the odds of getting through the first room, wait at least a second or two before clicking your choice because of the pseudo-random Math.random
+2. It's basically just an elaborate coin flip.
+Sorry if it's hard to get past the first room.